-Any candidate who fails to pass the ATCBE is entitled to an appeal.
-To appeal, the candidate must submit a written letter to the ATCB National Office detailing the reasons for the appeal (providing all relevant documentation) within 30 days from receiving notice of the examination results.
+Any candidate who fails to pass the ATCBE is entitled to appeal following the ATCB appeal policy parameters which can be found on the ATCB website.
+To appeal, the candidate must submit to the ATCB National Office (appeals@atcb.org) their request to appeal.
+This email must include a detailed explanation for the appeal (providing all relevant documentation) within 30 days from receiving notice of the examination results.

-Appeals will be reviewed by the ATCB Board of Appeals in accordance with their policies and procedures.
-In accordance with best practices for the validity of the exam, test scores cannot be changed, but alternatives such as retesting may be allowed.
+The ATCB Board of Appeals will review appeals in accordance with their policies and procedures.

+Following best practices for the validity of the exam, test scores cannot be changed, but alternatives such as retesting may be allowed.

-MAINTENANCE OF THE ATR-BC CREDENTIAL
+MAINTENANCE OF THE ATR CREDENTIAL with BOARD CERTIFICATION DISTINCTION (ATR-BC)

-To maintain the ATR-BC credential, the certificant must do all of the following:
+To maintain board certification (BC) you must do all of the following:

-- pay the annual maintenance fees, - complete a recertification process every five (5) years and - adhere to the ATCB Code of Ethics, Conduct, and Disciplinary Procedures.
+- Pay the annual maintenance fees for the ATR which is required for board certification. - Complete a recertification process for the BC every five (5) years and - Adhere to the ATCB Code of Ethics, Conduct, and Disciplinary Procedures.

-The ATCB reserves the right to revoke certification of anyone who does not comply with the above.
+The ATCB reserves the right to revoke the certification of anyone who does not comply with the above.